About me

-I grew up near Manchester in northwest England, surrounded by a family rich in artistic history.
-From a young age, art was a big part of my life, allowing me to explore its meaning and significance deeply.
-However, things changed when I was seven years old and developed a stammer that impacted many areas of my life.
-Even with this challenge, I felt a strong desire to embrace art as a way to express myself and cope with my feelings.
-Throughout my journey, I have taken a closer look at mental health and perception, which has brought my voice to the forefront of my practice as a way to empower myself.
-Through my artistic endeavours, I've come to appreciate just how impactful art can be for both personal growth and community well-being.
-This understanding fuels my passion to further develop my skills and pursue a fulfilling career in the arts and therapy.
+I grew up near Manchester in northwest England, surrounded by a family on artistic paths.
+From a young age, art was a significant part of my life, allowing me to explore its meaning and importance deeply.
+However, things changed when I was seven and developed a stammer that affected many areas of my life.
+Despite this challenge, I felt a strong desire to embrace art as a means of self-expression and gaining self-understanding.
+Throughout my journey, I have examined mental health and perception more closely, which has brought my voice to the forefront of my practice as a means of empowering myself.
+During my BA (hons) in Fine Art at the University of Staffordshire, I have deepened my understanding of the collective and personal pursuit of the expansive and expressive nature of the arts.
+This understanding fuels my passion to develop my skills further and pursue a fulfilling career in the arts and therapy.

 Artist Statement